jeffreyyang3/jeffs_frontend_lib/README.md

 # noname
-This is my own frontend framework.
+This is my own frontend framework written with typescript/webpack.
+It's not done.
 There is no documentation.
-Don't use it, use something much better like React or Vue.
+Don't use it.
+Use some other established frontend framework.